jimbobbennett/StarWarsCopilot/3-llm-choice/README.md

     var manager = await FoundryLocalManager.StartModelAsync(llmOptions.ModelId);
     ```

-1. Add this code to create the OpenAI client:
+1. Add this code to create the OpenAI client.
+You can access models running through Foundry Local using the OpenAI API.
+The endpoint and API key come from the `FoundryLocalManager`.

     ```cs
     var model = await manager.GetModelInfoAsync(llmOptions.ModelId);